-Code Point Repertoire:
+Code Point Repertoire

 For each of the code points, language references have been given in the last column titled "Reference".
 For the entire coverage of Devanagari code points, references of Hindi, Marathi, Sanskrit, Sindhi and Kashmiri have been given.
-Though only five representative languages have been chosen for referencing, they together cover all the code-points required for all the languages that NBGP has considered as given in 3.2.
+Though only five representative languages have been chosen for referencing, they together cover all the code points required for all the languages that NBGP has considered as given in 3.2.